EvolvingLMMs-Lab/LongVA/README.md

 huggingface-cli download lmms-lab/LongVA-7B --local-dir vision_niah/model_weights/LongVA-7B
 sh vision_niah/eval.sh
 ```
 Results will be saved to vision_niah/niah_output.
+We run on V-NIAH using PPL-based evaluation.
+If you want to use generation-based evaluation, check out a demo at vision_niah/eval_vision_niah_sampling.py.
+Please refer to Sectino 4 of our paper for more details.

 ## LMMs-Eval Evaluation
 We provide both our video and image evaluation pipeline using [`lmms-eval`](https://github.com/EvolvingLMMs-Lab/lmms-eval).
 After installing `lmms-eval` and longva, you can use the following script to evaluate on both image and video tasks